MechanicalRock/mechanicalrock.github.io/_posts/2023-07-12-React-unity-BDD.markdown

 import Button from "@mui/material/Button";
 import { styled } from "@mui/material/styles";
 import * as React from "react";
-// to understand the animation context provider please refer to the provided github repository import { addScene, useAnimationToolDispatch, useAnimationToolState } from "../AnimationToolProvider";
+// to understand the context provider please refer to the provided github repository import { addFruit, useFruitDispatch, useFruitState } from "../FruitListProvider";

-// command to get player position export const getAnimationSceneDetails = () => {
+// command to get player position export const getFruitSpecifications = () => {
   executeCommand({
-    name: "getAnimationSceneDetails",
+    name: "getFruitSpecifications",
+    // JS api expect to receive the width and height as arguments to generate the screenshot
     args: {
       width: 134,
       height: 180,